dOrgTech/rarible-sdk/README.md

 _Disclaimer:_

-> This SDK is still a `Work In Progress`, and no logic has yet been developed for the SDK.
+> This is the first iteration of the SDK, and the project is still a `Work In Progress`; no logic has yet been developed for the SDK.
 This interface will serve as a cornerstone to integrate with the functions relevant to end users / developers of the Rarible ecosystem.
 >
 > This project was initially funded [through a grant by the Rarible DAO to dOrg DAO in Q2 2021](https://gov.rarible.com/t/proposal-design-a-js-sdk-for-rarible-protocol/11367).